Kalikoze/be_resources/module1/paired_assessments.md

 Instructors should use the Final from the previous cohort as the Mid Mod.
 A sample rotation would be:

+* 1901
+  * Mid Mod: Passengers and Vehicles
+  * Final: Employees and Departments
-* 1810
+* 1903
   * Mid Mod: Students and Courses
   * Final: Passengers and Vehicles
-* 1811
+* 1904
   * Mid Mod: Passengers and Vehicles
   * Final: Employees and Departments
-* 1901
-  * Mid Mod: Employees and Departments
-  * Final: Students and Courses

 This rotation ensures that a repeater will have a different final each time.

 ### Grading